silkimen/cordova-plugin-advanced-http/README.md

 ### Without AngularJS

-This plugin registers a `cordovaHTTP` global on window
+This plugin registers a global object located at `cordova.plugin.http`.

 ### With AngularJS